Coronavirus restrictions remain in place. Find out what you can and cannot do.

 You should follow the guidance on how to stop the spread of coronavirus at all times.
 There is further guidance for those who provide unpaid care to friends or family.

-Support groups that have to be delivered in person can continue with up to 15 participants where formally organised to provide mutual aid, therapy or any other form of support.
-Support groups must be organised by a business, charity or public body and must not take place in a private home.
+Support groups that have to be delivered in person can continue with up to 15 participants where officially organised to provide mutual aid, therapy or any other form of support.
+Support groups must be organised by a business, charity or public body and must not take place in a private home or garden.
 All participants should maintain social distancing.
 Examples of support groups include those that provide support to:

 - victims of crime (including domestic abuse)